The Six Changes of State

 This key facts covers The Six Changes of State within States of Matter for GCSE Physics.
 Revise States of Matter in Particle Model for GCSE Physics with 13 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 6 of 13 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position